A person who is the property of another person and whose labor and also whose life often is subject to the owner's volition. (noun)

-A machine or component controlled by another machine or component. (noun)
+A device that is controlled by another device. (noun)

 Examples of word slave